Johnson appoints hardline Brexiteers to top positions in new government

 Former international development secretary Priti Patel replaces Mr Javid as home secretary and Lis Truss replaces Liam Fox as international trade secretary.
 Michael Gove, who led the Vote Leave campaign with Mr Johnson but fell out with him during the contest to succeed David Cameron, replaces David Lidington as chancellor of the Duchy of Lancaster.

-Dominic Cummings, a former advisor to Mr Gove who was campaign director of Vote Leave, will be one of Mr Johnson’s top advisers.
+Dominic Cummings, a former adviser to Mr Gove who was campaign director of Vote Leave, will be one of Mr Johnson’s top advisers.

 Mr Johnson’s first hours in office were met with a noisy protest outside the gates of Downing Street, with demonstrators shouting “liar” as his motorcade entered the street.